briansdenny/briandenny.net-site/content/_index.md

       subtitle: ''
       text: |-
         Product Manager
-        > ...you are awesome =D
+        > You are awesome =D

         Colleague
         > I think this is excellent feedback and the suggestions are good - relevant and actionable!

         Colleague
-        > At some point, I would also like to speak to you about possibly joining the DEI Council.
-I think you would make a good candidate and I know you are outspoken and reflective enough to share good ideas.
+        > At some point, I would also like to speak to you about possibly joining the Council.
+I know you are reflective enough to share good ideas.

+        (Haven't gotten a 2025 review yet, so excerpts are forthcoming!)

         {{< spoiler text="Click for excerpts from 2024 review" >}}
         Put bluntly, Brian rocked my expectations for this first half of 2024.
 Under his guidance we were able to: